-Let's define our terms so we know what we are talking about:
+Let's define some of the terms so we will know what scripture is talking about:

 Sorceress - A woman who engages in occult practices.

 Occult - Pertaining to demonic powered supernatural, mystical or magical beliefs, practices, or phenomena.
-The occult also includes New Age beliefs and practices such as yoga, mindfulness, and listening to your god's "inner" voice within you.
+The occult also includes New Age beliefs and practices such as yoga, mindfulness, entering the silence, and listening to god's "inner" voice within you.

-Medium or spiritualist - people who act as go-betweens so as to contact the spirits of the dead (who are in reality being impersonated by demons).
+Medium or spiritualist - people who act as go-betweens in contacting the spirits of the dead (who are in reality impersonated by demons).

 When you enter the land which the Lord your God gives you, you shall not learn to imitate the detestable things of those nations.
 There shall not be found among you anyone who makes his son or his daughter pass through the fire, one who uses divination, one who practices witchcraft, or one who interprets omens, or a sorcerer, or one who casts a spell, or a medium, or a spiritist, or one who calls up the dead.
 For whoever does these things is detestable to the Lord; and because of these detestable things the Lord your God will drive them out before you.
 You shall be blameless before the Lord your God.- Deuteronomy 18:9-13

-Why are these things detestable to the Lord.
-Because they involve demons and demonic powers and forces.
-It is, in effect, worshipping demons.
+Why are these things detestable to the Lord?
+Because they involve demons, and demonic powers and forces.
+If you are involved in the occult (including contemporary New Age, yoga, or mindfulness), you are worshipping demons.
 Some people think that through the use of spells and incantations they are controlling demons.
-That's simply not true.
-They are not controlling the demons, the demons are using them.
+That is not true.
+The demons are using them.

 But the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons. - 1 Timothy 4:1

 This is dangerous stuff and those who lead others into the occult needed to be stopped.
-Thus the death penalty is just and appropriate.
+Thus, at that time, the death penalty was just and appropriate.

 Leviticus 20:13 is given as the example: If there is a man who lies with a male as those who lie with a woman, both of them have committed a detestable act; they shall surely be put to death.
 Their bloodguiltiness is upon them.

-In other responses to humanist's accusations I've mentioned that when people turn away from, God gives them what they want...
+In other responses to humanist's accusations, I have mentioned that when people turn away from God, God gives them what they want.
 He withdraws, which includes withdrawing His protection and blessings.
-Romans 1:26-27 (quoted in the sidebar above) tells us that, when this happens, homosexuality and acceptance of homosexuality greatly increases.
+Romans 1:26-27 tells us that when God withdraws, homosexuality and acceptance of homosexuality greatly increases.
 In other words, the growing homosexuality we see today is a result of denying and disobeying God.
 When people continue in sin and unbelief, God withdraws and "God gives them over to degrading passions."
-What this means is that God stops protecting people, and people start doing the evil they naturally want to do.
-By doing this God let's people experience what life is like without God and demonstrates the futility and hopelessness of life apart from God.
+What this means is that God reduces His restraint of sin and people start doing the evil they naturally want to do.
+By God doing this He is letting people experience what life is like without Him.
+It makes sin real and demonstrates the futility and hopelessness of life apart from God.